Blessed is She Who Has Believed

 To become pregnant, even with the Messiah, at this point in her life was not an easy ask.
 It would cost her!

-It would cost her reputation.
-As far as she knew, it would likely cost her marriage.
-The fact is, if things had played out the way it SEEMED they would at that moment, becoming pregnant would almost certainly mean a very difficult life for Mary.
+Primarily, it would cost her good reputation.
+As far as she knew, it would likely also cost her marriage.
+The fact is, if things had played out the way it SEEMED they would at that moment, becoming pregnant would almost certainly mean a very difficult life for Mary the mother of Jesus.
 She would be ostracized and it would be very difficult to provide for herself and her child under those circumstances.

 To accept the role she had been given was to accept a very different and a much more difficult life than what had laid before her only moments earlier.